magnoeasy/easybuilder/english.md

  (Note: The only difference between "AutoComplete" and "DropdownDB" is that "AutoComplete" appears when it is searched and "DropdownDB" appears in a list)

 Select the "DropdownDB" component, then drag and drop it where it says "Drop new field here!".
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If not, just click on the field you just dropped).
+When you drop it, a tab called "Properties of Field" will appear on the right side of the screen (If it doesn't, just click on the field you just dropped).

 ![image](./BuilderImages/DropdownDB.gif)